“The Chaos Cure”

 Work is full of all of its normal stresses, but at some point during the day, you’ll probably remember a few other things that you have to get done that weren’t on your list.
 After work, there are errands to run — dry cleaning, groceries, school supplies, the list goes on — and even more work to do when you get home.
 You go to bed feeling exhausted and stressed out because you know that tomorrow will bring more chaos.

 Does this sound familiar to you?
 Does every day feel like you’re fighting against a wave of stress and dischord that won’t relent no matter how much you get done?
 Are you ready for things to get better?
 If you are, Erin Taylor, certified Parent Coach, can help.
-In as little as six weeks, you can better understand the causes of stress in your life and learn healthy ways to reduce them without letting the important things in your life fall by the wayside.
+In as little as six modules, you can better understand the causes of stress in your life and learn healthy ways to reduce them without letting the important things in your life fall by the wayside.

 “The Chaos Cure” is an online class for mothers who are sick and tired of being overwhelmed.
 Sign up for the class now, or read on to learn more about stress, chaos, and the ways in which “The Chaos Cure” can help you manage stress.